 - Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

-- Call Knochelmann Service Experts Heating & Air Conditioning.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Knochelmann Service Experts.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into a costly repair.
+This can become an expensive repair.
 When your air conditioner freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many people are forced to pick between installing a new system or repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive job.
-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
+Unfortunately, many people are forced to pick between installing a new system vs repairing the old unit.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive repair.
+Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.